lsst-sims/smtn-008/index.rst

 The BP and RP channels have a region of overlap.
 For simplicity, we use the BP output blueward of 675 nm and the RP output redward.
 In theory, one could slightly increase the SNR in the overlap region by properly weighting and combining the spectra.
 This would only impact the LSST *r* filter.

-We use a subset of the Gaia GUMS catalog to generate Gaia end-of-mission quality spectra for all the stars down to G~20 in a single LSST pointing.
+We use a subset of the Gaia GUMS catalog to generate Gaia end-of-mission (i.e., 75 transits) quality spectra for all the stars down to G~20 in a single LSST pointing.
 We then compute synthetic LSST magnitudes for each star.

 .. figure:: /_static/g_resids.png
    :name: fig-g_resids